iCliniq Logo

 The risks include the following:

 • Insulin deficiency can trigger the production of harmful chemicals called ketones, which can cause a life-threatening condition called diabetic ketoacidosis.
-It is a condition in which the body breaks down fat rapidly, and the liver transforms the fats into ketones, making the blood acidic.
+In this condition, the body breaks down fat rapidly, and the liver converts the fats into ketones, thus making the blood acidic.

-• A severe form of neonatal diabetes mellitus can cause DEND Syndrome.
+• A severe form of neonatal diabetes mellitus can cause DEND syndrome.
 It is a triad of neurological problems that cause a developmental delay (muscle weakness or learning disabilities), epilepsy (a condition in which brain activity becomes abnormal, causing periods of unusual behaviors, sensations, and loss of consciousness), and neonatal diabetes.

 • Weak muscles.